Enabling CV-MDI-QKD for low squeezed states using non-Gaussian operations: INTRODUCTION

 Classical public key cryptography fails under a quantum computer attack \cite{shor}.
 Quantum key distribution (QKD) \cite{qkdreview1,qkdreview2} has emerged as a viable alternative, it promises unconditionally secure public key generation.
 The first proposed discrete variables (DV) QKD protocol was BB84 \cite{bb84} which has been experimentally demonstrated in several different environments \cite{airbb84}.
 BB84 is a discrete variables protocol that performs exceptional at long distances but is challenging to implement with current telecom infrastructure because it uses single photon resources.
 A more recent trend is focused on using continuous variables (CV) quantum signals \cite{cv2,cv3,cv1} which offer higher secure key rate while using existing telecom technology.

-Coherent state CV-QKD has been proven secure against arbitrary collective attacks in the asymptotic regime \cite{atk1,atk2}.
+CV-QKD has been proven secure against arbitrary collective attacks in the asymptotic regime \cite{atk1,atk2}.
 CV-QKD schemes are completely secure as long as devices are ideal.
 However when device imperfections are considered, Eve, the adversary, can exploit security loopholes to attack instruments while staying hidden rendering the protocol insecure \cite{tap1,tap2,tap3,tap4,tap5}.
 Measurement device independent (MDI) \cite{dvmdi} and device independent \cite{dvdi} protocols resist these side-channel attacks where MDI offers a much more practical solution.
 Naturally, improving the performance of this protocol has become an exciting topic in CV-QKD.

 Single photon non-Gaussian operations on two mode squeezed vacuum (TMSV) states such as a photon added-then-subtracted (PAS) operation and coherent superposition of photon addition and subtraction, which generates a photon replaced (PR) state, were first studied in \cite{pas} and \cite{rep1} respectively.
 Such non-Gaussian states have extensively been studied and produced in labs \cite{ngexp1,ngexp2,ngexp3,pasexp}.
-These states increase entanglement of Gaussian type states \cite{bartley} which can translate to better transmission distances and sometimes sustain more thermal noise when implemented on a direct transmission scheme \cite{zubairi1}.
+These states increase entanglement of Gaussian type states \cite{bartley} which can translate to better transmission distance and sometimes sustain more thermal noise when implemented in direct transmission scheme and in MDI setting \cite{zubairi1,mdisps,mdizpc,jsingh,zpc8mdi}.

 Previously proposed non-Gaussian states when used in an MDI protocol require high squeezing of nearly $20$dB \cite{mdisps,mdizpc} to outperform the original CV-MDI protocol \cite{cvmdi}.
 A squeezing of approximately $15$dB is achievable in a close to ideal environment \cite{sqdb1,sqdb2} while a squeezing of $5$dB can easily be produced in labs \cite{sqdb3}.
-Enabling CV-MDI protocol at low squeezing will bring this protocol closer to commercial realization.
+A practical MDI-QKD setting would have low squeezing and high noise, commercial realization of this protocol is not possible using pure states or PR states because when available squeezing is low, these states fail because of high noise.
+Our proposed protocol can overcome this boundary and enable positive key rate generation in this zone.

+In this paper, we propose a new protocol based on PAS state which are generated by first adding a single photon and then removing it from the CV signal.
+We start by deriving a transmissivity dependant relation of PAS state and show that for a CV-MDI protocol using Gaussian TMSV states with initial squeezing less than $3$dB, these states lead to extended transmission distance in thermal loss channels and offer effective resilience to excess noise which pure state and PR state protocols fail to do.
+Compared to previously proposed zero photon catalysis (ZPC) MDI \cite{mdizpc} and single photon subtracted (SPS) MDI \cite{mdisps}, neither of these protocols outperform TMSV in this low squeezing regime.